-For raw files, turn both “High iso noise reduction” and long exposure noise reduction” off, as you can shoot dark frames manually and remove thermal noise and digital noise can be removed while post-processing.
+For raw files, turn both “High iso noise reduction” and “long exposure noise reduction” off, as you can shoot dark frames manually and remove thermal noise and digital noise while post-processing.

 If you are willing to wait between shots, then you can turn noise reduction on, but be warned again that sometimes the camera can render the faint stars as noise and eliminate them.

 Since there are some amazing applications like Lightroom, Photoshop, etc. that can perform noise reduction, it is highly recommended to shoot in raw and reduce noise while post-processing.
 Or, you can manually shoot the dark frames yourself by covering the lens and subtract the noise from the light frames while post-processing.
 This way, you do not need to shoot a dark frame after each exposure, but rather a few at the start and end of the shoot.
 Bear in mind that the dark frame needs to be taken at the same temperature as the light frame as the noise levels in the sensor varies with camera temperature.

 Another method to reduce noise in astrophotographs is to use an image stacking method where you shoot a number of images at least 5 to 10 images and stack them during post-processing.
 The images are aligned and averaged while stacking.
 This way since noise is recorded in different areas in each frame, they are subtracted or eliminated in the final image.

 To conclude, for astrophotography, noise reduction in the camera is not advisable, be it high iso or long exposure noise reduction.